Modeling dark matter halos with self-interacting fermions: A polytropic approach: Self-gravitating ultralight fermions as Dark matter halos

 where $M$ is the enclosed mass of the compact object, and r the radial distance where the temperature is computed.
 Note that the factor $\frac{2}{7}$ comes from the fact that for a polytrope \cite{DKoester_1990}

 and for a degenerate fermion $n=3/2$.\\

-If the temperature of the core becomes high enough, according to the virial theorem, the conditions for a fully degenerate gas of fermions are not existent and it will transition into a halo, of which we have chosen two different options: a perfect fluid or a NFW type halo.\\
+If the temperature of the core becomes high enough, according to the virial theorem, the conditions for a fully degenerate gas of fermions are not existent and it will transition into a halo, of which we have chosen two different options: a perfect fluid or a NFW type halo, as shown visually in Fig. \ref{fig: density-profiles}.

 If the gas thermalized, then it would lead to the equation of state of a non-relativistic classical gas at statistical equilibrium: the classical isothermal equation of state $p=\omega\rho$.\\

 We require hydrostatic equilibrium, and for that to be the case, we need that $p_{core}(r_{*})=p_{halo}((r_{*})$, where $r_{*}$ is the point where the gas stops being degenerate.
 This means that $\omega$ is related to $r_{*}$ and the model parameters with the equation